 Get ideas and suggestions in our home stories or take a look at our grey-marble kitchen SieMatic SLX.
 It has won prizes like the German Design Award and Reddot Design Award and impresses with its sleek, timeless design and backlit recessed grips.

 Do you need any more support in planning your modern grey kitchen or would you like to find out more about our offers?
-Then contact one of our dealers or use our kitchen concierge service from the comfort of your own home.
+Then contact one of our dealers.
 We can implement your kitchen ideas directly into a design or discuss what your kitchen could look like, and which materials, colors and lighting concepts work best.